Frequently Asked Questions

 UNICEF works in some of the hardest-to-reach places to protect children’s rights and safeguard their futures.
 But we can’t do it alone.
 We unite with the public sector, private sector and civil society in over 190 countries and territories.
 Whether you’re an organization or an individual supporter, learn more about opportunities for partnering with UNICEF.

 I am a young person.
 What do you have for me?

-If you are between 13 and 24 years old, check out how people like you are getting involved and join Voices of Youth – a global online community for young people who want to make a difference in the world, and U-Report, a platform for community participation empowering an international movement for positive social change.
+If you are between 13 and 24 years old, check out how people like you are getting involved and join Voices of Youth, a global online community for young people who want to make a difference in the world, and U-Report, a platform for community participation empowering an international movement for positive social change.

 How can I obtain UNICEF videos, photos and other multimedia materials?

 UNICEF photographs, videos, audio, print materials and other assets are available to professional media and others for authorized use.
 Visit our WeShare database to explore our multimedia packages.